justin-leibach/JSON-Log-Country/README.md

 This repo is for use with log files created by a dshield honeypot, for use in the SANS Internet Storm Center.

+External libraries required (and available from pip):
+            - numpy
+            - geoip2
+            - matplotlib

 Overall improvement needs to be made for excluding AWS sip's

 ## setup.sh